The Finiteness Problem for Automaton Semigroups of Extended Bounded Activity

 One important special case of polynomial $S$-activity occurs when there is a constant bounding $\alpha_{\bm{p}}(n)$ for all $n$.
 In this case, the $S$-activity of $\bm{p}$ is called \emph{bounded} and this is what we will mostly be concerned with in this paper.
 If $\alpha_{\bm{p}}(n)$ eventually becomes the constant zero function (i.\,e.\ if the language of $S$-active words is finite), we say that $\bm{p}$ is \emph{$S$-finitary}.

 \paragraph*{Extension to Automata.} The subadditivity stated in \autoref{fct:subadditive} ensure that, if we take two state sequences $\bm{q}$ and $\bm{p}$ of polynomial activity (or bounded activity), then their concatenation $\bm{q} \bm{p}$ remains to have polynomial (bounded) activity.
-This justifies that we may define the activity of the entire \SAut $\mathcal{T} = (Q, \Sigma, \delta)$ as the activity of the states.
+This justifies defining the activity of the entire \SAut $\mathcal{T} = (Q, \Sigma, \delta)$ as the activity of the states.
 More precisely, we define the set of \emph{$S$-active words} of length $n$ for the whole automaton as